-Copies of the prayer folder to
+Copies of the above prayer folder

-the left are available from the Guild.
+are available from the Guild.

 To receive 10 free copies send a